Backyard Prep for Hurricanes

 Pruned mango clippings

-While Hurricane Irma churns near the Leeward Islands, your hurricane preparations should include taking care of your backyard fruit trees.
+Your hurricane preparations should include taking care of your backyard fruit trees.
 Our Extension Connection columnist, Jeff Wasielewski, offers this advice before the storm:

 "First, don't do things at the last second.
 Make you and your family's health a priority – protect yourself, then your house, then your trees," he says.
 "Don't fall off a ladder trying to save a branch."
 While the weather is good, here are some tasks Wasielewski recommends:

-• Never prune trees near powerlines.
-If powerlines fall after the storm, "stay the hell away."
+• Never prune trees near power lines.
+If power lines fall after the storm, "stay the hell away."

 After the storm, if a small tree blows down, you may be able to save it.
 Try to keep as much of the canopy intact.
 Dig out the hole a bit and right the tree.
 Use three pieces of rebar around the trunk, and secure it with black nylon strapping.